jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 // total is now equal to 5
 ```

-Like the usual ways, you learned in school.
+The usual way you learned in school :)

 --